 On January 18, 2023, the US Department of Energy (DOE) released a Request for Information (RFI) to solicit input which will be used to create program guidance and needed tools for implementation of the home energy rebate programs.
 The RFI was available on DOE’s Energy Efficiency & Renewable Funding Opportunity Exchange and responses were due by March 3, 2023.
 DOE is continuing to conduct stakeholder outreach as they work on developing program guidance.

+DOE's target date to release the full program guidance to states is July 1, after which states may develop and submit their program plans.
 Funding is anticipated to be made available to states in late 2023.
 Program rollouts will vary across states, but generally DOE expects households to be able to access these rebates by early 2024.

 While these rebates are not yet available, consumers may be eligible for other federal programs including tax credits and the Weatherization Assistance Program, as well as other state, local, and utility programs.